Mexico (game): Play

-At the start of play, all players wager a set amount of money, and at the end of each round, the player with the lowest roll puts a predetermined portion of that money into the pot.
+At the start of play, each player agrees to wager an equal amount of finite resources (generally money), and at the end of each round, the player with the lowest roll gives up a predetermined portion of that resource.
+Commonly, the losing player pays money into a common pot which is awarded eventually to the last player still holding money.
+To play without money, an equal number of tokens may be distributed to each player, with the losing player in each round required to discard one or two tokens; players are eliminated from the game when they run out of tokens.

 For instance, players might start out with twenty-five dollars each, having agreed in advance that each round will cost the loser of that round five dollars.
-The game ends when enough rounds have been played that only one player with any money remains, at which point the pot is his.
-Thus, following the above example, three players with five betting units of five dollars each might play a minimum of ten and a maximum of fourteen rounds before a winner emerges.
+The game ends when enough rounds have been played that only one player with any money remains, at which point the pot is awarded.
+Thus, following the above example, three players, each betting a total of $25 with a minimum betting unit of $5 for each round could play a minimum of ten and a maximum of fourteen rounds before a winner emerges, winning $50 in addition to their initial $25 stake.

-Rolling order for the first round is determined by rolling one die, with the player rolling highest going first, followed by the player to his or her left, and so on until a full clockwise rotation has been completed.
+Rolling order for the first round is determined by rolling one die, with the player rolling highest going first, followed by the player to their left, and so on until a full clockwise rotation has been completed.
 This marks the end of the round.
-At this point, whoever has rolled for the lowest result puts his or her portion of money into the pot, and another round begins.
+At this point, whoever has rolled for the lowest result puts their portion of money into the pot, and another round begins.
 Regardless of who rolled last, the losing player becomes first to roll the dice on the following round.
 During regular play (i.e., when not rolling for lead spot), two dice are always used.

-The lead player can roll the dice up to three times, and the number of rolls he or she takes determines how many rolls subsequent players may take in that round.
-However, only the last result of a player’s turn counts as his or her final score for that turn, rather than the best result of two or three rolls.
-Thus, it is in the leader's interest not to roll the dice more than is necessary, as doing so will give opponents more opportunities to beat what might turn out to be a low result.
+The lead player can roll the dice up to three times, and the number of rolls they take determines how many rolls each subsequent player may take in that round; for example, if the lead player rolls twice, each player may (but is not required to) roll twice as well.
+However, only the last roll of any player's turn counts as their final score for that turn, not the best result of multiple rolls.
+Thus, it is in the lead player's interest not to roll the dice more than necessary, as doing so will give opponents more opportunities to beat what might turn out to be a low result.